UDSPEXSC - BSc Sport and Exercise Science

 About the course and its strategy towards teaching and learning and towards blended learning/e-learning

 This multidisciplinary modular course comprises three levels of which the first concentrates on developing foundation knowledge in the principal areas of Sport and Exercise Science and also the areas of biology and chemistry on which the discipline relies.
 The subsequent two levels follow the different elements of Sport and Exercise Science in increasing depth, and include choice of subjects studied.
-Particular emphasis is given to Exercise Physiology, Biomechanics and Movement studies, and Psychology.
+Particular emphasis is given to Exercise Physiology, Biomechanics and Psychology.
 An important component of the final level is the research project, which accounts for 25% of the total credits and which offers you a free choice of research topic.
 The modules include an integrated programme of practical work in the laboratory, sports hall and field, designed to develop skills useful in subsequent sports-related employment.
-The course also includes a core module focussing on the skills to start a sport related business.

 • Level 4 provides a foundation of general subjects underpinning the Sport and Exercise Sciences including biochemistry, cell biology, physiology and numerical skills, as well as including introductory material to the various branches of this multi-disciplinary subject including Biomechanics, Psychology and research skills.
 Lab work throughout the first year begins the development of technical skills and independent practice and problem solving in exercise testing and measurement.
 Group work and collaboration simulating the multidisciplinary team environment are developed at this stage

 • Level 6, emphasises advanced and applied aspects of these same areas, with concentration on practical applications and employment related skills as well as the completion of a (Dissertation) research project in a subject area chosen by you.
 In this final stage of study you are encouraged to think critically and to operate independently as you develop theoretical and practical skills relevant to the industry.
 Guest lectures from specialists in their fields and representing areas of related industry are involved in the lecturing and practical delivery.

 Blended learning opportunities are centred around the University’s VLE but also include specialised software such as that used for demonstrating and learning musculoskeletal anatomy, virtual practicals in exercise physiology, and dedicated software for the recording and analysis of physiological and biomechanical data.

 The Holloway road campus offers specialised group study areas in the Library as well as access to a comprehensive range of textbooks, journals, e-journals and online learning resources.
-There are numerous quiet study areas available throughout the ground and first floors of the Tower building and in the green lounge in the adjacent Benwell Road site and in the courtyard providing comfortable seating, IT and wireless facilities with Wifi access throughout the campus.
+There are numerous quiet study areas available, throughout the campus, providing comfortable seating, IT and wireless facilities with Wifi access.

-Utilisation of the University’s VLE has become an invaluable tool with which to disseminate information and to support and assess student learning.
-In addition students will be using facilities provided within the Science Centre, which include state of the art physiology laboratories, environmental chamber, high altitude units, large sports hall and training gym.
+Utilisation of the University’s VLE is an invaluable tool with which to disseminate information and to support and assess your learning.
+In addition, you will be using facilities provided within the Science Centre, which include state of the art physiology laboratories, environmental chamber, high altitude units, large sports hall and training gym.

 • work both independently and in collaboration